grantsrb/advanced_lane_lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The first step to fitting a polynomial to the lane lines was to isolate the most likely location for the base of each lane line.
 I did this by counting the non-zero pixels in each column of the image up to halfway up the image.
 The columns with largest counts had the greatest chance of being the columns centered on the lane lines.
-See lines 18-25,33 in [lanes](./lanes.py) for this step.
+See `find_start_cols()` defined in lines 29-40 in [lanes](./lanes.py) for this step.

 The next step was to create boxes (or windows) for each lane and slide them up along the lane's main column picked by the histogram.
-The pixels within the windowed regions were then kept and used to fit a polynomial to the lanes (lines 36-102 in [lanes](./lanes.py)).
-The space between the two fitted polynomials was then filled with color and transformed back to its original orientation.
+The pixels within the windowed regions were then kept and used to fit a polynomial to the lanes (uses functions `find_lane_pixels()` and `fit_poly()` defined in lines 42-233 in [lanes](./lanes.py)).
+The space between the two fitted polynomials was then filled with color and transformed back to its original orientation using `fill_lane()` at lines 209-227 in `lanes.py` followed by `change_persp()` in calibration.

 ![alt text][image5]